-Most people think cataract surgery is a simple “lens problem.”
+Most people think cataract surgery is a simple "lens problem."
 In many cases, it is.
 Vision becomes cloudy, the cataract is removed, and patients often see dramatically better afterward.
-But every so often, a patient walks into the office with a story that reminds us how important careful follow-up, communication, and trust really are.
+But every so often, a patient walks into the office with a story that reminds us how valuable a fresh perspective can be, especially when things do not progress as expected.

 The Patient